Great Tibet Tour Logo GREAT TIBET TOUR ®

 What about Tibetan Taboos?

-Donkey, horse, and dog meat are prohibited in Tibet, and fish is prohibited as well in some areas; when drinking buttered tea, you can't take the cup until the master lifts it in front of you; turn the prayer wheels in a clockwise direction; do not touch the heads of Tibetan people, even a kid; do not accept or deliver articles with one hand; do not use the paper with Tibetan characters to wipe anything; when visiting tents of nomads, men should sit on the left and women on the right.
+Donkey, horse, and dog meat are prohibited in Tibet, and fish is prohibited as well in some areas; when drinking butter tea, you can't take the cup until the master lifts it in front of you; turn the prayer wheels in a clockwise direction; do not touch the heads of Tibetan people, even a kid; do not accept or deliver articles with one hand; do not use the paper with Tibetan characters to wipe anything; when visiting tents of nomads, men should sit on the left and women on the right.

 What is the Tibetan Buddhism debate?